oigwe/pythonProject1_profitableAppGenreProfiles/README.md

 Reference : 67447.9
 Book : 8498.333333333334 ...
 ```
-On average, the top three genres have the highest number of user reviews are:
+The top three genres that have the highest number of average user reviews are:
 ```
 Reference : 67447.9
 Music : 56482.02985074627